 Wash the parsley and chop it finely.

-Mix 2 cups sliced onions and 2 tablespoon chopped parsley in a bowl.
+Mix 2 cups of sliced onions and 2 tablespoon of chopped parsley in a bowl.

 Massage the salad well using your hands.
-Massaging the onions with the other ingredients makes the absorption better and the resulting onion salad is very flavorful.
+Massaging the onions with the other ingredients improves the absorption, and the resulting onion salad is flavorful.